 It is busier during daylight hours because there are actually some good bargains to be found there.
-I know that this flies in the face of all that I’ve said before about expensive rents near to the beach that force up prices, but the sheer number of visitors seems to make up for the reduced profit margins.
+I know that this runs contrary to what I’ve said before about expensive rents near to the beach that force up prices, but the sheer number of visitors seems to make up for the reduced profit margins.

-This picture below was taken from one of the balconies of the Central Festival shopping centre.
+The picture above was taken from one of the balconies of the Central Festival shopping center.
 It’s a good scenic spot that’s perfect for picture taking at my favourite time of day... just after sunset.

 There are a few rooftop bars/restaurants in the area including the Hilton Hotel's very own (worth a look but pricey).
 The rooftop bar that you can see in the picture belongs to the ‘Zico’s’ bar/restaurant.
 Cocktails are available there.